University of Dayton: Historic campus

-The historic campus is compact and easy to navigate; one is generally able to cross it in less than 10 minutes.
-Many historic buildings survive from the early years of the university; newer buildings fit in with the established architecture (with a few exceptions, including RecPlex, Marianist Hall, ArtStreet, and Miriam Hall).

-At the center of campus are St. Mary's Hall and the iconic Immaculate Conception Chapel, whose blue cupola inspired the university's logo.
-In early years, St. Mary's served as a dormitory and classroom; today, it holds the offices of the bursar, human resources, president, provost, and services for current students such as financial aid, registration, student employment, and veterans services.
+At the center of campus are St. Mary's Hall and the Immaculate Conception Chapel, whose blue cupola inspired the university's logo.
+In its early years, St. Mary's served as a dormitory and classroom; today, it holds the offices of the bursar, human resources, president, provost, and services for current students such as financial aid, registration, student employment, and veterans services.

 St. Joseph Hall was built in 1884 as a residence hall.
-The interior was completely destroyed in a fire in 1987 and reopened in 1989.
+The interior was destroyed in a fire in 1987 and reopened in 1989.
 It houses the classrooms and offices for the social sciences and the university's Fitz Center for Leadership in Community.

-Chaminade Hall, built in 1904, is named for Blessed William Joseph Chaminade, the founder of the Society of Mary.
-It is currently under construction.
+Chaminade Hall, built in 1904, was named for William Joseph Chaminade, the founder of the Society of Mary.
+Chaminade Hall originally quartered senior students, and most recently housed the teacher education program before several years of vacancy which concluded with its demolition in the summer of 2025.
+The University of Dayton demolished this historic structure to create green space where it once stood.
+The university will continue to honor the memory of Chaminade by naming any future structures in this space after him.

 Kettering Labs is home to the School of Engineering.
 Named after engineer and inventor Eugene Kettering, it includes classrooms, labs, offices, a machine shop, a wind tunnel, and the Innovation Center.

 The Jesse Philips Humanities Center was built in 1993 and named for former university trustee Jesse Philips.
 It houses academic departments including American studies, English, history, languages, philosophy, and religious studies.
 It contains 20 classrooms, two computer centers, an international language lab, and a 180-seat recital hall.